Amanda Marshall: Early life

-She grew up an only child, in her own words, "the product of an interracial marriage": her mother is from Trinidad, her father is Canadian.
+She grew up an only child, in her own words, "the product of an interracial marriage": her Trinidadian mother is black, her Canadian father is white.
 In several of her songs, Marshall has reflected on her racial identity "as a woman who looks white but is actually black".

 Marshall studied music extensively during her childhood, including at the Royal Conservatory of Music in Toronto.
 While performing on the Queen Street West bar scene in her teens, she met guitarist Jeff Healey, who was struck by her powerful voice and took her on tour for a long time.

 Career

 Debut album and critical success

-Marshall signed a recording contract with Metalblade Records in 1991, but both parties agreed that they were not a good fit and went their separate ways.
+Marshall signed a recording contract with Metalblade Records in 1991; however, both parties agreed that they were not a good fit and went their separate ways.
 In 1994, Marshall signed to Epic Records, and contributed to the Neil Young tribute album Borrowed Tunes: A Tribute to Neil Young the same year.
 Her debut album Amanda Marshall was released the following year in 1995.
-The album was a major success in Canada, generating a great deal of airplay and spawning six Top 40 hits—"Let It Rain", "Beautiful Goodbye", "Dark Horse", "Fall From Grace", "Sitting on Top of the World", and "Birmingham", her most successful hit in Canada and the only song to reach the US charts.
+The album was a major success in Canada, generating a great deal of airplay and spawning six Top 40 hits—"Let It Rain", "Beautiful Goodbye", "Dark Horse", "Fall From Grace", "Sitting on Top of the World", and "Birmingham", her most successful hit in Canada and the only song to reach the US charts, charting at number 43 on the Billboard Hot 100.

 In 1996, Marshall's song "This Could Take All Night" was included in the original soundtrack of Tin Cup.
 In 1997, Marshall's song "I'll Be Okay" was included in the original soundtrack of My Best Friend's Wedding.

+Marshall's career got a huge boost when Elton John named her as an artist he was then-currently listening to when he appeared on The Rosie O'Donnell Show.

 1999–2000: Tuesday's Child and further success

 In 1999, she released a successful follow-up album, Tuesday's Child.
 It followed in the same vein as her debut, with a mix of soulful pop songs and ballads, characterizing her powerful voice.
-Her song "Ride" from that album was featured in The Replacements and on its soundtrack.
+Her song "Ride" from that album was featured in the film The Replacements and on its soundtrack.
 In autumn 1999, she supported Whitney Houston on the European leg of her My Love Is Your Love World Tour.
-Another single from that album, "Believe In You", was featured on one episode of Touched by an Angel and on its soundtrack as well as the 2002 direct-to-video film Kermit's Swamp Years, while Richie Sambora of Bon Jovi was the guest guitarist on the track "Why Don't You Love Me".
+Another single from that album, "Believe In You", a differently composed variant remix the second Atlantis level music from the video game Glover, was featured on one episode of Touched by an Angel and on its soundtrack as well as the 2002 direct-to-video film Kermit's Swamp Years, while Richie Sambora of Bon Jovi was the guest guitarist on the track "Why Don't You Love Me".
 She also co wrote a song "Right Here All Along" with Carole King, who also performed background vocals on the track.
 She was nominated as best songwriter at the 2000 Juno Awards.